AVMf/avm-bibliography/README.md

 [AMVf](http://avmframework.org).
 You are free to use any of the entries in this file if you are interested in citing one of these research papers in your own LaTeX document.

-If you have used the AVM or the AVMf in your research, please email us (p.mcminn@sheffield.ac.uk), and will add your paper(s) to the repository.
+If you have used the AVM or the AVMf in your research, and you have papers that you would like included in the bibliography please email me (p.mcminn@sheffield.ac.uk) with the details, and we will add your paper(s) to the repository.

 ## Installation Instructions